Sognefjord

 The Sognefjord or Sognefjorden (/no-NO-03/, Sogn Fjord), nicknamed the King of the Fjords (Fjordenes konge), is the longest and deepest fjord in Norway.
 Located in Vestland county in Western Norway, it stretches 205 km inland from the ocean to the small village of Skjolden in Luster Municipality.

 The fjord gives its name to the surrounding district of Sogn.
-The name is related to Norwegian word súg- "to suck", presumably from the surge or suction of the tidal currents at the mouth of the fjord.
+The name is related to the Norwegian word súg- "to suck", presumably from the surge or suction of the tidal currents at the mouth of the fjord.